ankithjoseph/nexusventures-mileage-form/README.md

 # Nexus Ventures Mileage Form

-A professional business mileage logbook application for Irish employees and directors.
+A professional business mileage logbook application for Irish employees and directors with integrated email functionality.

 ## 🚀 Deployment Options

 ### Option 1: Nixpacks (Recommended)

 This project is configured for Nixpacks deployment.
-Nixpacks will automatically detect your Node.js/Vite setup and create an optimized Docker image.
+Nixpacks will automatically detect your Node.js/Vite setup and create an optimized Docker image with both frontend and API server.

 #### Deploy with Nixpacks: